Mission and Values

 - Governments from Singapore to Sweden have developed national innovation strategies based in significant part on a framework that ITIF developed and promoted in its book Innovation Economics;

-- The U.S. Congress has advanced legislation incorporating ITIF recommendations on a wide range of issues, including research and development, national competitiveness, technology transfer, and taxes;
+- The U.S. Congress has advanced legislation incorporating ITIF recommendations on a wide range of issues, including research and development, manufacturing support policy, technology transfer, and taxes;

 - The White House has relied on ITIF’s work in a variety of areas, including R&D tax reform, manufacturing technology, and broadband policy; and

 - U.S. states, including Connecticut, New York, and Rhode Island, have developed innovation policies based on ITIF proposals.